English Deutsch Short Biography

 Recent highlights include premieres of MacMillan’s St Luke Passion

-for premiere by Jörgen van Rijen with the Royal Concertgebouw Orchestra.
+for Jörgen van Rijen with the Royal Concertgebouw Orchestra.

 James MacMillan read music at Edinburgh University and took Doctoral studies in composition at Durham University with John Casken.
 After working as a lecturer at Manchester University, he returned to Scotland and settled in Glasgow.
 The successful premiere of Tryst

 at the 1990 St Magnus Festival led to his appointment as Affiliate Composer of the Scottish Chamber Orchestra.
 Between 1992 and 2002 he was Artistic Director of the Philharmonia Orchestra's Music of Today